 The bottom line for stopping junk food cravings

-Abstain from processed foods and you will not want them anymore within a short time.
-Once you start eating whole foods and enough food, and cut fractionalized foods out of your diet (any kind of powdered food like sugar, flour of all kinds including whole grain) you will not crave this stuff.
+Abstain from processed foods, and you will not want them anymore within a short time.
+Once you start eating whole foods and cut fractionalized foods out of your diet (any kind of powdered food like sugar, flour of all types including whole grain) you will not crave this stuff.

 Recommended experts and eating systems

-Dr. McDougall is great except for the recipes with honey, and flour. you may need to skip those for a while or for good.
+Dr. McDougall is excellent for people who don’t have any sensitivities to sugar or flour.
 He emphasizes plant-based nutrition with high amounts of whole grains and potatoes as well as greens and fruits.
-I find his ratios of starches to other nutrients easier to follow then dr. Fuhrman who does not emphasize grains and potatoes as much.
+I find his ratios of starches to other nutrients easier to follow than Dr. Fuhrman, who does not emphasize grains and potatoes as much.

 He also doesn’t want to scare people away from eating a plant-based diet by creating too many restrictions.
 He has loads of success stories on his site.

-Susan Pierce Thomson at Bright lines eating is brilliant, and it is a great program for getting rid of junk food addiction.
+Susan Pierce Thomson at Bright lines eating is brilliant, and it is an excellent program for getting rid of junk food addiction.
 She understands that flour and sugar act as drugs on the brain of many people.
-But she doesn’t get that oil is an unhealthy food and is a trigger for a lot of people to binge.
+But she doesn’t think that oil is highly refined food and is a trigger for a lot of people to binge.

-Chef AJ is brilliant. for junk food cravings and addictions.
-She is a Food addict who has a program I have not taken yet.
+Chef AJ is brilliant.
+For junk food cravings and addictions.
+She is a Food addict who has an online program.
 She also has a book.
-It is only available in paperback and not kindle, unfortunately.

-She really understands the impact of flour, sugar, oil and other refined foods on junk food cravings, but she may be too extreme for you allowing no nuts or salt at all. so again you might have to tweak her recipes.
+She understands the impact of flour, sugar, oil, and other refined foods on junk food cravings, but she may be too extreme for you, allowing no nuts or salt at all.
+So you might have to tweak her recipes.

-I love her book and am following it along with the bright lines program idea using three meals a day without snacking.
+I love her program and added the bright lines program idea using three meals a day without snacking.

-She came up with a brilliant chart for calories of food by weight and has really great videos on food volume by weight, so it is clear why you want to eat and not juice or blend your food.
+She came up with a brilliant chart for calories of food by weight and has excellent videos on food volume by weight, so it is clear why you want to eat and not juice or blend your food.